Prometric DHA HAAD Mock test 4

 3.

-During the postpartum period a nurse identifies that a client’s rubella titer is negative.
-What action should the nurse plan to take?
+During a postpartum assessment, the nurse notes that a client’s rubella titer is negative.
+What action should the nurse plan to implement?

 4.

-An infant with hydrocephalus has a ventriculoperitoneal (VP) shunt surgically inserted.
-What nursing care is essential during the first 24 hours after this procedure?
+A 6-month-old infant with hydrocephalus has just undergone surgical insertion of a ventriculoperitoneal (VP) shunt.
+What nursing care is essential during the first 24 hours postoperatively?

 5.

-An older adult is hospitalized for weight loss and dehydration because of nutritional deficits.
-What should the nurse consider when caring for this client?
+An 82-year-old client is admitted to the hospital with weight loss and dehydration due to nutritional deficits.
+What should the nurse prioritize when planning care for this client?

 6.